learnwell/learnwell.github.io/_posts/2018-12-28-setting-up-my-mac.md

 ---

-1. Tweak how history is maintained in by `terminal`
+1. Tweak how history is maintained in `terminal` because whether you are setting up you local `'nix` machine or your remote one, having the terminal history configured properly is a great boon and best practice.
 	* Quickie:
 	```
 	export HISTCONTROL=erasedups